Helping Clients Understand the Probate Process in and around Bountiful, Utah

 What Is Probate?

 Probate is the process of distributing the decedent’s assets after their death.
-If they had a will, the probate court must validate it and approve of the person they chose as the executor.
+If they had a will, the probate court must validate it and approve the person they chose as the executor.
 Once it’s clear the deceased person left a valid will, the executor will take over locating and assessing the value of the assets before paying taxes and debts owed by the decedent’s estate.
-The executor will then distribute remaining assets to family members as instructed by the will.
+The executor will then distribute the remaining assets to family members as instructed by the will.

 When a person dies without a will, the probate court appoints a personal representative to determine which relatives get which assets.
 In most cases, an immediate family member, such as the spouse or child, will be given the deceased person’s estate at the end of the probate proceedings.
-Of course, this can cause confusion and hurt if the deceased person promised to leave certain assets to specific relatives without documenting their intentions through a will.
+Of course, this can cause confusion and hurt if the deceased person promises to leave certain assets to specific relatives without documenting their intentions through a will.
 This is why it’s important to make an estate plan with the help of an attorney.

 Even if the decedent left a will, their property will likely have to go through the probate process unless they carefully planned ways to avoid it.
 To avoid probate, you should talk to a lawyer to learn which estate planning tools will allow your beneficiaries access to your assets without this court-supervised proceeding.

 Do All Assets Go Through Probate?
+Which Assets Are Affected?

 At Able & Strong Law, we recognize that navigating the probate process can feel overwhelming.
 Probate is a common legal procedure that determines how a deceased person’s assets will be distributed.
 However, it’s essential to understand that not all assets must go through probate court before beneficiaries receive them.
 Knowing which assets are subject to probate can help you make informed decisions about estate planning and asset management.